rkruze/deployment-automation/kubernetes/eks/README.md

   This takes a few minutes.

+- The node group for the cluster is added independently:

+   `$ eksctl create nodegroup --config-file=redpanda-dev1-nodegroup.yaml`

+   This also takes a few minutes.

-- To let other developers access the cluster, ensure their IAM account is in the `aws-auth-redpanda.yaml` file in this folder, and call:
+- To let other developers access the cluster, ensure their IAM account is in the `aws-auth-redpanda.yaml` file in this folder.
+This ConfigMap also authorizes nodes, so first ensure that the right `NodeInstanceRole`is in there.
+To see the current auth-map for the cluster, call

+   `$ kubectl edit -n kube-system configmap/aws-auth`

+   Copy the `mapRoles` section.
+Exit the editor, then paste that into your local copy of ``aws-auth-redpanda.yaml`, overwriting the existing `mapRoles` section.

+   Then call:

    `$ kubectl apply -f aws-auth-redpanda.yaml`

+   This should preserve the `NodeInstanceRole`, while authorizing users.

 **Troubleshooting**